procrastinated 单词详解

 From Latin procrastinātus (past participle of procrastinārī, "to put off until tomorrow"), derived from pro ("forward") + crās ("tomorrow").

-中文翻译: 词源来自拉丁语 procrastinātus(procrastinārī 的过去分词,意为“推迟到明天”),由 pro(“向前”)和 crās(“明天”)组成。 - Historical Shift:
+中文翻译: 词源来自拉丁语 procrastinātus(procrastinārī 的过去分词,意为“推迟到明天”),由 pro(“向前”)和 crās(“明天”)组成。

 First recorded in English in the early 17th century, retaining the core meaning of "delaying action intentionally."
 No significant semantic shifts; consistent usage across centuries.